 The Stanford Bulletin is the document of record for all program requirements and university policies.
 Read through the desired program description and any related concentration coursework to understand the requirements and expectations of our programs.

-Once you have researched the degree requirements, map out a four-year plan to complete the major using resources like Explore Courses to determine future course offerings.
-Include requirements and plans for any additional GERs, majors, minors, studies abroad, or large scale extracurricular projects you might be considering.
+Once you have selected a concentration, review the degree requirements and map out a four-year plan to complete the major using resources like Explore Courses to determine future course offerings.
+Include required courses and units.
+Leave yourself room for university requirements and any additional majors, minors, studies abroad, or large scale extracurricular projects you might be considering.
 This will help you gauge whether or not it’s possible to complete all your goals during your time at Stanford.
-If you plan to become a Music major, will you declare a concentration as well?
-Feel free to consult with the Undergraduate Student Services Officer or any departmental faculty as you weigh your options.
+Feel free to consult with the undergraduate student services officer or any of the departmental faculty as you weigh your options.

 3. Find an Advisor

 Stanford’s Music Major and Minor depend on good communication between students and advisors.
 Advisors approve students’ course schedules and track their progress through the Major/Minor.
 An advisor can also be a sounding board for a student’s intellectual concerns, academic and professional interests and aspirations, and thoughts about music more broadly.
 Students must meet with their advisors at least once per quarter.